2017/08/29

 and we've always recommended

-match in such a case, in the manual.
+using object match in such a case, in the manual.

 However, srfi:99 records only allows single inheritance chain, and the default constructor takes initial value of inherited slot first.
 So it is a natural call to make positional match in the same way.